PacktPublishing/Jupyter-Notebook-for-Data-Science/README.md

 You can always leave out the exact image tag (`:de0cd8011b9e`) to get the latest version of all the packages, but this is the version that was used in the course.

 After everything is downloaded and started, you should get a link in your console to open Jupyter Notebook in your browser.
 The notebook should be connected to your local files including this git repository.
-You should now be ready to go through the example code or create your own notebooks to analyse the example data.
+You should now be ready to go through the example code or create your own notebooks to analyse the example datasets.

-If you want to try out the new JupyterLab interface, start the container like this:
+If you want to try out the new JupyterLab interface (as we do in the course in Section 5), start the container like this:

 ```bash
 docker run -it --rm -p 8888:8888 -v ~/code/jupyter-course:/home/jovyan/work jupyter/datascience-notebook:de0cd8011b9e start.sh jupyter lab
 ```

-For Section 5 where we install additional packages, like Matplotlib Basemap, build and run the custom Docker image from the *Dockerfile* in this git repo.
+For Section 5 where we install additional packages, like Matplotlib Basemap and Plotly, build and run the custom Docker image from the *Dockerfile* in this git repo:

 ```bash
 docker build --rm -t jupyter/custom-notebook .
 docker run -it --rm -p 8888:8888 -v ~/code/jupyter-course:/home/jovyan jupyter/custom-notebook start.sh jupyter lab
 ```

+**Note – some of the notebooks connect to REST APIs that require API keys (DarkSky, Plotly & Mapbox).
+If you want to follow along, you will need to create accounts on these services and substitute your own API keys in the code.
+This is all explained in the course videos.**

 ## Course Notes